Resources / Articles / Principles of Motor Selection

 PMD Products That Provide High-performance Motor Control

-PMD has been producing ICs, drives and boards that provide advanced motion control of Brushless DC, DC Brush and step motors for more than thirty years.
-While different in packaging, all PMD products are controlled by C-Motion, our easy-to-use motion control language and are ideal for use in medical, laboratory, semiconductor, robotic, and industrial motion control applications.
+PMD has been producing ICs, drives and boards that provide advanced motion control of Brushless DC, DC Brush and stepper motors for more than thirty years.
+While different in packaging, all PMD products are controlled by C-Motion, our easy-to-use motion control language and are ideal for use in medical, laboratory, semiconductor, robotic, and industrial embedded motion control applications.

 N-Series ION Motion Controller